todd-neale/recordbox/README.md

 - Devise
 - API with OpenURI and the discogs API
 - Testing
-  - System Tests using Capybara
+  - System Tests using MiniTest & Capybara

 ## Next Steps